How To Keep Birds From Eating Grass Seed: What You Should Know

 The purpose of water-absorbent seed is not to deter birds but rather to help the seed retain 10 times more water than standard grass seed.
 Because water-absorbent seeds germinate faster, they don’t tempt the local birds for nearly as long as regular seeds.

-On the other hand, bird-repellent seeds are coated in a special formula that makes them taste unpleasant to the birds.
-However, bird-repellent seeds tend to germinate much slower, which can cause other problems such as weed growth.
+Bird-repellent seeds are coated in a special formula that makes them taste unpleasant to the birds.
+However, bird-repellent seeds tend to germinate much slower, which can cause other problems, such as weed growth.

 Both the water-absorbent formula and the bird-repellent formula are harmless to pets and local wild animals, including your unwanted neighborhood birds.